Salary and wages

 Salary and wages in your dairy farming business are about agreeing to and paying a fair remuneration package to your employees, recognising the value they bring to your operation.
 On 1 April 2023, the minimum wage increased to $22.70 per hour.
 This page guides you in how to calculate maximum weekly hours before a top-up is required, and provides instructions on how to negotiate, reconcile, and tax wages appropriately.
 It also covers essential considerations such as keeping accurate records, reviewing salaries, monitoring legislation, and calculating final pay.
 Additionally, the page addresses various questions related to wage deductions and managing property damages.

 Salary and wages is about agreeing and paying a fair wage or remuneration package to your employee.
 Employees add tremendous value to your business so ensure they are remunerated fairly for their level of responsibility.

-On 1 April 2022 the minimum wage increased to $21.20/hr (adult wage).
-This means that someone on a total salary (annual salary before any deductions such as PAYE and agreed rent) of $44,000 a year can only work 40 hours a week before a top-up is required, and for someone on $50,000 a year it is 46 hours a week.
+On 1 April 2023, the minimum wage increased from $21.20/hr to $22.70/hr (adult wage).
+This means that someone on a total salary (annual salary before any deductions such as PAYE and agreed rent) of $50,000 a year can only work 42 hours a week before a top-up is required, and for someone on $60,000 a year it is 51 hours a week.

-If you employ people on salary, expand the section below and the table will help you work out how many hours your team members can work before they hit the new minimum wage threshold from 1 April.
+If you employ people on salary the table below will help you work out how many hours your team members can work before they hit the new minimum wage threshold.

 Total Package Value (TPV) is the total value of the remuneration package including cash and non-cash benefits.
 To calculate what the TPV is for a staff member, assign a monetary amount for each item/benefit and add them up.
 For cash items (e.g. wages/salary) this is obvious, but for some items you may have to investigate what is fair and then use your discretion (e.g. accommodation, meat, meals).